captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 This is a good thing!
 ---
-He's an ophthalmologist!
+He’s an ophthalmologist!
 ---
 ## ROBYN:
-Okay...
+Okay…
 ---
 ## SHARON:
-Eyes, that's eyes.
+Eyes, that’s eyes.
 ---
 He knows about eyes.
 ---